MicrosoftDocs/power-platform/power-platform/admin/powerapps-gdpr-delete-dsr.md

 3. Otherwise, you belong to a **managed tenant**.

 ### For administrators
-To perform the administrative operations outlined in this document using the [Power Apps Admin center](https://admin.powerapps.com/), Power Automate admin center, or [PowerShell cmdlets for Power Apps administrators](https://go.microsoft.com/fwlink/?linkid=871804), you'll need the following:
+To perform the administrative operations outlined in this document using the Power Automate admin center or [PowerShell cmdlets for Power Apps administrators](https://go.microsoft.com/fwlink/?linkid=871804), you'll need the following:

 * A paid Power Apps plan or a Power Apps plan trial.
 You can sign-up for a 30-day trial at [https://make.powerapps.com/trial](https://make.powerapps.com/trial).
 Trial licenses can be renewed if they've expired.